Set Specific Golf Goals to Set Yourself Up for Success.

-Accepted – Acceptance means that you are “all in” on this goal.
+Acceptance means that you are “all in” on this goal.
 You have bought into it and mean business.
 I like to make sure that I act on the goal right away so I can put my plan into action.

-I may want to improve my driving distance by 50 yards on my drives.
+I would love to increase my driving distance by 50 yards on my drives.
 But with the skills and time that I have, would that be realistic for me?
 Probably not.

 Setting goals that are actually attainable is really important or it can be deflating and counterproductive in motivation.

-Time Limit – Giving yourself a deadline or an exact time that the goal needs to be achieved is key in goal setting.
+Giving yourself a deadline or an exact time that the goal needs to be achieved is very important in goal setting.
 Basically, it is about accountability.

-These are important so you can track the progress and have an end goal or time limit in mind.
+This allows you to track the progress and have an end goal or time limit in mind.
 Otherwise, there is no urgency or motivation for you to complete the goal.

-I like it because unless you are somewhat excited and motivated about this goal, it might not happen.
+I like it because unless you are somewhat excited and motivated about this goal, it probably won’t happen.
 There has to be an internal flame or desire to achieve this goal.

-When you are setting your goal, think about how you’ll feel once the goal has been achieved.
-This might help you in finding that motivation and spark.
+When you are setting your goal, think deeply about how you’ll feel once the goal has been achieved.
+This will help you in finding that motivation and spark.

-Recorded – It is really helpful to track your progress in a journal, notebook or even an app on your phone.
+It is extremely helpful to track your progress in a journal, notebook or even an app on your phone.
 Whatever is easiest and most accessible.

-Recording your progress can help keep the momentum going as you see how you are progressing along on your goal.
+Recording your progress can help keep the momentum going as you can observe your progress.
 And if it helps you to head to the driving range or putting green or play more golf, then this will propel you to keep moving forward.